axibase/atsd/integration/nmon/scheduled-file-upload.md

 ## Upload Files to ATSD with UNIX Socket

-To start uploading files to ATSD every hour with UNIX socket perform the following steps (note that you will require bash):
+To start uploading files to ATSD every hour with UNIX socket perform the following steps (bash is required):

 ### Step 1